-NIDA will begin accepting applications for the 2025 NIDA Diversity Scholars Network Program in November, 2024 and will close in January 2025.
+NIDA is now accepting applications for the 2025 NIDA Diversity Scholars Network (NDSN).
+Apply now!
+The application period will close on January 31, 2025 at 11:59pm PT.

 NDSN Program Framework